 With gas rewards programs from grocery stores, such as Kroger and Safeway, you can stack your credit card rewards.
 Sign up for the programs and earn points when you shop that can be redeemed for cents off each gallon when you fill your tank.

 For example, with Albertsons’ Randall’s stores in Texas, gas rewards members can earn up to 20 cents a gallon off at Chevron and Texaco stations or up to $1 a gallon off at Randall’s stations.

 How to stack your rewards: If you have a Chevron or Texaco credit card, you earn 3 cents a gallon in fuel credits (and often a sign-up bonus of additional cents off for a period of time), on top of your Randall’s gas rewards.

 No matter which credit card you use when you get gas, you can almost always earn cash back to cut the cost or points to apply to future travel or rewards.
 Oh, and with the GasBuddy app, you can find the lowest gas price in your area and then earn your rewards on top of that.

-Pay less, earn more every time you fill up this Memorial Day weekend and all summer long.
+Pay less, earn more every time you fill up all summer long.
 That’s a winning combination.